-Implication: The performance counters do not cascade when the FORCE OVF bit is set.
-Workaround: None at this time.
+Implication: The performance counters do not cascade when the FORCE\OVF bit is set.

-S8 EMON event counting of x87 loads may not work as expected Problem: If a performance counter is set to count x87 loads and floating-point exceptions are unmasked, the FPU Operand (Data) Pointer (FDP) may become corrupted.
+S8 EMON event counting of x87 loads may not work as expected

+Problem: If a performance counter is set to count x87 loads and floating-point exceptions are unmasked, the FPU Operand (Data) Pointer (FDP) may become corrupted.

 Implication: When this erratum occurs, FPU Operand (Data) Pointer (FDP) may become corrupted.

 Workaround: This erratum will not occur with floating point exceptions masked.
-If floating-point exceptions are unmasked, then performance counting of x87 loads should be disabled.
-Status: For the steppings affected, see the Summary Table of Changes.
-System bus interrupt messages without data and which receive a hard-failure response may hang the processor Problem: When a system bus agent (processor or chipset) issues an interrupt transaction without data onto the system bus, and the transaction receives a hard-failure response, a potential processor hang can occur.
+If floatingpoint exceptions are unmasked, then performance counting of x87 loads should be disabled.

+System bus interrupt messages without data and which receive a hardfailure response may hang the processor transaction without data onto the system bus, and the transaction receives a hard-failure response, a potential processor hang can occur.
 The processor, which generates an inter-processor interrupt (IPI) that receives hard-failure response, will still log the MCA error event cause as hard-failure, even if the APIC causes a hang.
 Other processors, which are true targets of the IPI, will also hang on hard failure-without-data, but will not record an MCA hard-failure event as a cause.
 If a hard-failure response occurs on a system bus interrupt message with data, the APIC will complete the operation so as not to hang the processor.